WorldDownTown/Blog-Posts/swift_posts/swift_2_2_generators/sequential_fun.md

 ```

 Ok great, looks like we got that one in the bag.
-   We pulled off a simple generator that counts from 0 to a number we tell it.
-   Lets go ahead and try to make one for our Unique class.
+   We pulled off a simple generator that counts from 0 to `limit` Lets go ahead and try to make a generator class for our `Unique` type.

 ```swift